mdhanifbiswas27/Modern_shop/README.md

 - user can get his favorite brand product to buy
 - user can register his account with gmail and password as well as just only gmail

+# 2 unique features:

+- customer can Provide their personal opinion and Rating..
+- Other user can take idea about product to see the review.